Car and electric charger

-When it comes to car tax in Ireland, the rate you pay depends on a couple of factors including when your vehicle was registered and the type of vehicle it is.
-There are different car tax systems in Ireland for commercial vehicles, motorbikes, classic or vintage cars, buses/public service vehicles, camper-vans and even hearses!
-The information that follows is for standard passenger cars.
+When it comes to road tax in Ireland, the rate you pay depends on a couple of factors including when your vehicle was registered and the type of vehicle it is.

-Car tax in Ireland is calculated in three different ways depending on when your car was registered.
-What determines how much car tax you pay is either the size of the car’s engine or the emissions that the car produces.
+Road tax rates in Ireland are calculated in three different ways depending on when your car was registered.

 For cars registered before 2008, car tax is based on the engine’s capacity.
 The smaller the engine, the cheaper the car tax.
 For example, if your car’s engine is 1,001cc to 1,100cc your car tax is €299.
 If your car’s engine is 3,001cc or more, car tax increases to €1,809 per year.